Heat Transfer Today

 The Trans-Alaska Pipeline Passive Cooling System

-Extended surface heat transfer devices (cooling fins) are very prominent at the condenser end of the heat pipes that are part of the vertical support members along the Trans-Alaska Pipeline.
+Extended surface heat transfer devices (fins) are very prominent at the condenser end of the heat pipes that are part of the vertical support members along the Trans-Alaska Pipeline TAP).

-Some 380 miles of pipeline in the north are insulated and buried, a few miles with active refrigeration, most without.
+Some 380 miles of pipeline in the north are insulated and buried.
+A few miles have active refrigeration; most do not.
 Further south, where the heat generated overcoming fluid friction in the pipeline could cause thawing of the permafrost and possible structural damage to the pipeline, the pipeline is elevated on vertical support members.
+It is there that you see the aluminum fins.

 There are two heat pipes for each vertical support member.
-The heat pipes (actually they are Perkins tubes, a type of thermosiphon, because they use gravity rather than capillary action in a wick for the return flow of the condensate to the evaporator end) are designed so that during the winter they remove as much heat as possible from the area around the base of the VSM’s.
+These heat pipes are designed so that during the winter they remove as much heat as possible from the area around the base of the VSM’s.
 During the summer, the working fluid (anhydrous ammonia) sits idle at the bottom of the tube.
 Essentially the heat pipe acts as a thermal “diode” actively promoting heat transfer upward in the winter and inhibiting downward heat transfer in the summer.
 The idea is to chill the permafrost so thoroughly during the winter that it will remain solid through the following summer.
 The winter and summer operation of the heat pipes is shown here in schematic form.
+(Note that these heat pipes are actually Perkins tubes, a type of thermosiphon.
+They use gravity rather than capillary action for the return flow of the condensate to the evaporator end.)

-More technical details about the TAP may be found at the Alyeska website and more about heat pipes may be found in An Introduction to Heat Pipes: Modeling, Testing and Applications, by G.P.
-Peterson, Wiley (1994).
-Recent upgrades have included replacing the ammonia in many pipes with carbon dioxide.
+The Alyeska website shows more technical details about the TAP.
+In addition, An Introduction to Heat Pipes: Modeling, Testing and Applications, by G.P.
+Peterson, Wiley (1994) includes much more about heat pipes, including Perkins tubes.
+Recent upgrades to the TAP include replacing the ammonia in many pipes with carbon dioxide.
 This change has been made because of the build-up over time of non-condensable gases at the top end of the pipes, which decrease the area available for condensation.
+The TAP became operational in 1977.

 The stegosaurus graphic above is from: Farlow, J.O., Thompson, C.V., and Rosner, D.E., “Plates of the Dinosaur Stegosaurus: Forced Convection Heat Loss Fins?”
 Science, 192, No. 4244, pp. 1123-25, June 1976.